Bleu24/Bleu24/README.md

 - 👋 Hi, I’m @Bleu24
 - 👀 I’m interested in fitness and programming
-- 🌱 I’m currently learning fundamentals in Java and learning at Harvard's CS50 course
+- 🌱 I’m currently learning fundamentals in The Odin Project
 - 💞️ I’m looking to collaborate on small projects that I can contribute on to build my skills
 - 📫 How to reach me: bryanreamillo2403@gmail.com